 RISPCA President E.J.
 Finocchio said Molly was wearing a collar with a nametag, and she was also micro-chipped.
 Finocchio said the dog was in extremely poor health, suffering from a broken jaw, severe dental problems, tumors, and skin problems across her entire body.

 Solomon appeared in court Wednesday and was released on personal recognizance.
 Molly is recovering in a foster home.

-Along with Molly's case, the RISPCA is investigating four other cases of animal abuse across the state.
+Along with Molly’s case, the RISPCA is investigating several other cases of animal abuse across the state.

 Eyewitness News learned an arrest warrant has been issued for a Providence man accused of abandoning a dog found with a massive tumor.

 That person will likely be charged with one count of unnecessary cruelty and one charge of abandonment after admitting he dumped the dog on the city’s East Side.